 Guidelines of the supervisory authority

-The Slovak Data Protection Authority published a methodology of data protection impact assessments (in Slovak), available at:
+The Slovak Data Protection Authority published a methodology of data protection impact assessments (in Slovak).

 Moreover, the Slovak Data Protection Act does not regulate the opening clause of Article 36(5) of the Data Protection Act.
 Therefore, it does not require the prior consultation or authorization from the supervisory authority in relation to processing in the public interest, including processing in relation to social protection and public health.